 They are also hoping this town hall helps recruit people to join their suit.

 The suit calls for a judge to shut down New Indy Containerboard’s Catawba mill until the company can stop the stink.

 Lawsuits against the plant started piling in May and June.

 Betty Rankin, who lives in Rock Hill, says she uses a gas mask inside and outside just to keep the smell away from her.

 “This past week has been one of the worst weeks in my life,” Rankin said.

 Rankin lives in Rock Hill, miles away from New Indy Containerboard, but she calls the smell coming from the mill an attack.

 “It’s like living in a warzone,” Rankin said.
 “You don’t know when the attack is coming you just know it’s coming.

 Her only gear in battle is a gas mask she keeps by her bed.

-To feel less helpless, Rankin came here to town hall meeting run by the lawyers who filed the third class action lawsuit.
+To feel less helpless, Rankin came here to a town hall meeting run by the lawyers who filed the third class-action lawsuit.